AGILE BEYOND TECHNOLOGY (ABT)

 Traditional vs. ABT

-The following chart depicts that of a typical plans to get from current to future state.
+The following chart depicts that of a typical plan to get from current to future state.
 This depiction is far more simple than most plans, however you can see that every step is an opportunity for a bottleneck.
-Retooling means taking the “plan” away from the streams that are flowing as expected, easier said than done and the crux of many initiatives.
+Retooling for the issues/bottlenecks would also require modifying the streams that are flowing as intended; that’s easier said than done, and is often the crux of many initiatives.

 In ABT, we prioritize and plan for interdependencies of workflow elements, but do not map it out end to end as a “plan”.
 Leaving this open sets the stage for agility and collaboration.